Bill/orchestrated_app/README.markdown

 Next Steps
 ==========

-TODO: currently it always moves to "succeeded", error handling will be added to move to "failed" on exception.
+1. currently it always moves to "succeeded", error handling will be added to move to "failed" on exception.
-TODO: "cancelled" state is for future use: the idea is we want to add the ability to cancel orchestrations and have that cascade sensibly
+2. "cancelled" state is for future use: the idea is we want to add the ability to cancel orchestrations and have that cascade sensibly
-TODO: package this thing into a Ruby Gem
+3. package this thing into a Ruby Gem